avancayetano/clingine/README.md

 Just clone this repo and copy the clingine directory to your project, then import it.
-I don't know how to publish this package and I'm too lazy to learn...

 *NOTE: Make sure that your project is in the same directory as clingine (the inner clingine).*

-Note: If you're using windows os, pip install -r requirements_windows.txt, otherwise pip install -r requirements.txt.
+Note: If you're using Windows OS, pip install -r requirements_windows.txt, otherwise pip install -r requirements.txt.
+Note also that I have not tested this software extensively in the Windows OS.

 ### HOW TO USE: